C++17 Chess Engine · UCI · Active Development

 C++17

-One of Kepler's games against Stockfish 2000, to show how the engine plays.
+One of Kepler's games against Stockfish 2000 to show how the engine plays.
+Move through the game to see the engine's decisions.

 Bitboards, attack tables, and full legal move generation.
-Perft tests are used to keep movegen correct during changes.
+Perft tests keep movegen correct across every refactor and search depth change.

 Evaluation